russ3llwong/spring-microservices/README.md

 - **Spring Cloud Config Server**

 Stores configurations of services.
-Please refer to **Configurations.MD** for references.
+Please go to the **git-config-copies** folder for copies of the config files.

 - **Feign REST Client**